eloyer/stepwise/README.md

 stepwise
 ========

-A simple library for displaying sequential dynamic content, based on the Stepwise data format.
+A simple library for displaying sequential dynamic content.
 In development.